theodpzz/uav-localization/README.md

 #### Data

+Example data is available in example-data folder.

+> [!WARNING]
+> These are toy examples and do not correspond to the dataset used.

-Example data is available in example-data folder. train.csv, test.csv contain filenames and coordinates of each tile.
+train.csv, test.csv contain filenames and coordinates of each tile.
 Below the structure of the data folder for n reference tiles and m uav views.